MicrosoftDocs/well-architected/well-architected/performance-efficiency/test.md

 **Automate alerting.** Automated alerting allows you to respond to performance issues faster.
 You should use the performance baseline as the basis for alerting.
 It should alert you of any performance fluctuations below the degradation limit.

-**Use performance-centric tooling**.
-Performance-centric tooling is critical for measuring and interpreting performance data.
-Independent software vendors make performance tooling.
-There's also open-source and built-in tools to use in many cases.
-These tools often help monitor performance of everything from the operating system up through code.
-Some tools are designed for active use during development.
-Other tools are designed to gather telemetry from production environments.
-These tools help generate insights into workload performance.
-You should have relevant tooling available, and you should learn how to effectively use them.
-You should use available tooling over custom solutions.

 **Test code and infrastructure changes** Code instrumentation allows you to find and fix performance issues faster.
 It adds necessary visibility into your application, including hot paths, significant memory allocations, and late-generation garbage collection.
 As part of the software development lifecycle, you should test all proposed code and infrastructure changes.
 You should block any change that degrades the workload below the degradation limit.

 ## Azure facilitation

 - [Azure Load Testing](/azure/load-testing/overview-what-is-azure-load-testing) is a load testing service that generates high-scale load on any application.

 - [Azure Chaos Studio](/azure/chaos-studio/chaos-studio-overview) lets you inject real-world faults into your application to run controlled fault injection experiments.
 The experiments help you measure, understand, and improve your cloud application and service resilience.

 - [Azure Monitor](/azure/azure-monitor/overview) is a comprehensive monitoring solution for collecting, analyzing, and responding to telemetry from your cloud and on-premises environments.

 - [Application Insights](/azure/azure-monitor/app/app-insights-overview) is an extension of Azure Monitor and provides application performance monitoring (APM) features.
 It allows you to monitor applications from development, through test, and into production.

 ## Tradeoff